irccloud/irccat/README.md

-release](https://github.com/irccloud/irccat/releases) from Github, put the [example config](https://github.com/irccloud/irccat/blob/master/examples/irccat.json) in `/etc/irccat.json` or the local directory, and run!
+release](https://github.com/irccloud/irccat/releases) from Github, put the [example config](https://github.com/irccloud/irccat/blob/master/examples/irccat.json) in `/etc/irccat.json` or the local directory and customise it, and run!

 ## TCP → IRC
-Just cat a string to the TCP port - it'll be sent to the first channel defined in your channel list:
+Just cat a string to the TCP port -- it'll be sent to the first channel defined in your channel list:

     echo "Hello world" | nc -q 0 irccat-host 12345